Top 15 Platforms for Finding Probate Leads

 Overview

-Cost for investors: Free for mobile search, with a starting price of $27.
+- Cost for investors: Free for mobile search; starting price is $27.

-Services: Offers 10k property listing downloads monthly, scanning internet properties.
+- Services: Offers 10k property listing downloads monthly and scans internet properties.

 Conclusion